 Establishing brand loyalty is very important for businesses.
-There are more businesses in the world than ever before, geographical competition is faster than ever before and all of these changes make it much more challenging for companies to capture and keep the hearts of their customers.
+There are more businesses in the world than ever, geographical competition is faster than ever before, and all of these changes make it much more challenging for companies to capture and keep the hearts of their customers.

 The smartphone age is once again changing the game when it comes to establishing brand loyalty with customers.
-These mobile devices might seem small but they have a huge impact on the way business and marketing is done and smartphones are even changing the way brand loyalty works.
+These mobile devices might seem small, but they significantly impact how business and marketing are done, and smartphones are even changing how brand loyalty works.

-The smartphone is the perfect device to use to stay in touch with your audience and to encourage purchases or boost customer relationships because this little companion is always with your customer.
-The smartphone is always on, always in your back pocket or within arm’s reach and the number of mobile internet connections is skyrocketing.
+The smartphone is the perfect device to stay in touch with your audience and encourage purchases or boost customer relationships because this little companion is always with your customer.
+The smartphone is always on, in your back pocket or within arm’s reach, and mobile internet connections are skyrocketing.

 Just how many people are connecting via smartphone?